keithalewis/math/um1.md

 [^2]: Perfect hedges never exist.

 Note $V_t D_t = (\sum_{\tau_j > t} \overline{A}_j D_{\overline{\tau}_j})|_{\AA_t}$
-can be computed from the derivative contract specification and the deflators $D_t$.
+can be computed from the derivative contract term sheet and the deflators $D_t$.
 Since we also have $V_t = (\Delta_t + \Gamma_t)\cdot X_t$,
 the Frechet derivative $D_{X_t}V_t$ of option value with respect to $X_t$